Wellington Country Park

 Wellington Country Park is a country park in Riseley, near Reading.

 Overview

 The park consists of 350 acre of coniferous and deciduous woodlands with attractions, several nature trails, and a lake.
-The park is the ultimate adventure for 3-8 year olds with all attractions being aimed for this target age group including adventure playgrounds, mini-golf, an animal farm, miniature railway, jumping pillow, and more.
+The park has attractions aimed at the 3-8 age group, including adventure playgrounds, mini golf, an animal farm, miniature railway and jumping pillow.

 It was opened in 1974 by the 8th Duke and Duchess of Wellington.

 The park also has a campsite which has sole use of the children's play area facilities when the park itself closes.